lsfernandes92/dotfiles/README.md

 Note: if any `.sh` file fails to run append the correct access permissions to the file by giving it's execute permission.
 You can do that by typing the command in your shell: `$chmod -x <SH_SCRIPT_FILE>`

+Note2: The install script include the installation of `zsh`, but to that take effect and to make the `zsh` your default shell take a look at [this](https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH)

 After that, run the following:

 ```sh